Compact presentability of tree almost automorphism groups: Introduction

 \subsection{Almost automorphism groups associated with closed regular branch groups}

 The notions of self-similarity and branching appear naturally in the theory of groups acting on rooted trees.
-Basic definitions are recalled at the beginning of Section \ref{Gaaut-type}, and we refer the reader to the surveys \cite{Nek-ssg}, \cite{branch} for more on self-similar and branch groups.
+Basic definitions are recalled at the beginning of Section \ref{Gaaut-type}, and we refer the reader to the surveys \cite{Nek-ssg,branch} for more on self-similar and branch groups.

 To any self-similar group $G \leq \autd$ we naturally associate a subgroup $\Gaaut \leq \aautd$, consisting of almost automorphisms acting locally like an element of $G$.
 The group $\Gaaut$ always contains the Higman-Thompson group $V_d$ and is generated by $V_d$ together with an embedded copy of $G$.
 See Section \ref{Gaaut-type} for more details.
 It is worth noting that the definition of the group $\Gaaut$ makes sense when $G \leq \autd$ is an abstract subgroup.
-In particular we make a priori neither topological (e.g. closed) nor finiteness (e.g. finitely generated) assumption on $G$.
+In particular we make a priori neither topological (e.g.\ closed) nor finiteness (e.g.\ finitely generated) assumption on $G$.

-The first example of such a group was studied by Röver in the case when $G$ is the first Grigorchuk group.
+The first example of such a group was studied by R\"{o}ver in the case when $G$ is the first Grigorchuk group.
 He proved that $\Gaaut$ is finitely presented and simple \cite{Rov-cfpsg}.
-The case of a general self-similar group was then studied by Nekrashevych \cite{Nek-cp}, who proved that these groups enjoy properties rather similar to the properties of the Higman-Thompson groups (see \cite{Nek-cp}, \cite{Nek-fp}).
+The case of a general self-similar group was then studied by Nekrashevych, who proved that these groups enjoy properties rather similar to the properties of the Higman-Thompson groups (see \cite{Nek-cp,Nek-fp}).

-Later Barnea, Ershov and Weigel \cite{BEW} made use of Röver's simplicity result to prove that the profinite completion of the Grigorchuk group, which coincides with its topological closure in $\mathrm{Aut}(\mathcal{T}_2)$, embeds as an open subgroup in a topologically simple group, namely the group of almost automorphisms acting locally like an element of the closure of the Grigorchuk group.
+Later Barnea, Ershov and Weigel \cite{BEW} made use of R\"{o}ver's simplicity result to prove that the profinite completion of the Grigorchuk group, which coincides with its topological closure in $\mathrm{Aut}(\mathcal{T}_2)$, embeds as an open subgroup in a topologically simple group, namely the group of almost automorphisms acting locally like an element of the closure of the Grigorchuk group.

 Here we are interested in almost automorphism groups associated with closed regular branch groups.
 These can also be seen as generalizations of Neretin's group.
 It turns out that in this setting, $\Gaaut$ is naturally a totally disconnected locally compact (t.d.l.c.\ for short) group, admitting $G$ as a compact open subgroup.
 Under some more assumptions on $G$, we prove: